ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-721/index.md

 print(f"{name} [{symbol}] NFTs {kitty_id} is pregnant: {is_pregnant}")
 ```

-CryptoKitties Contract has some interesting Events other than the ones from the standard.
+CryptoKitties Contract has some interesting Events other than the Standard ones.

 Let's check two of them, `Pregnant` and `Birth`.